ghbjingli/Getting-and-Cleaning-Data-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+##** Steps Performaned to Clean up and Tidy the Data**

+# Make sure this run_analysis.R file is in the working directory under which the data subdirectory is created or already exists

+1. Merges the training and the test sets to create one data set

+> Download the Dataset.zip file and store it in directory data

+> Unzip the downloaded file

+> Read the train Data from train data files

+> Combine the feature, subject and activity train data

+> Read the test Data from test data files

+> Combine the feature, subject and activity test data

+> Merge the train and test data

+> Read features from features file

+> Add names to the data set

+2. Extracts only the measurements on the mean and standard deviation for each measurement

+> Exam the features.txt for the patterns of mean and standard deviation

+> The patterns include mean(), std(), meanFreq()

+> Extracts the selected data

+3. Uses descriptive activity names to name the activities in the data set

+> Read activity labels from activity labels file

+> Factorize the activity with labels

+> Factorize subject

+4. Appropriately labels the data set with descriptive variable names

+> Change mean to Mean and std to Std and remove - and ()

+> Replace begining t with time

+> Replace begining f with frequency

+> Replace Acc with Accelerometer

+> Replace Gyro with Gyroscope

+> Replace Mag with Magnitude

+> Replace BodyBody with Body

+> Review and verify the created data set

+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

+> Load librayr reshape2

+> Melt selectedData by activity and subject

+> Generate the tidy set

+> Create the file tidydata.txt containing the tidy data set

 ##**Project Deliverables**

 1. README.md